-Following the successful retail penetration of VoIP start-up Vonage, at least two more VoIP equipment and service providers have begun to angle for shelf space.
+New York — Following the successful retail penetration of VoIP start-up Vonage, several VoIP equipment and service providers are angling for shelf space with competitive offerings.

-The products include the WP25, a PC or soft phone that comes with a headset and splitter for using external speakers.
-For a suggested $19.99, the WP25 works with both dial-up and broadband access and requires users to call through the PC using the soft phone software.
+The products include the WP25, a PC or soft phone, that comes with a headset and splitter for using external speakers.
+For a suggested $19.99 the WP25 works with both dial-up and broadband access and requires users to call through the PC using the specialized phone.

-The WP50 features an ATA adapter and call router that connects a regular home phone and PC and uses either a dial-up or broadband connection.
-It also requires the PC to be on to place calls.
-It will retail for a suggested $29.
+The WP50 features an ATA adapter and call router that connects a regular home phone and PC for VoIP calls using either a dial-up or broadband connection.
+It also requires the PC to be on for calls to be placed.
+It will retail for a suggested $29

 The WP100 is also geared for broadband subscribers.
-It connects a regular phone or PBX analog-line port to a modem and does not require a PC.
-The suggested retail is $39.
+It connects a regular phone or PBX analog line port to a modem and does not require a PC.
+Suggested retail: $39.

-Eytan Dorfan, Worldwide Telco CEO, said the company is positioning its offer on the basis of inexpensive calling, not as a primary line replacement as Vonage is.
+Eytan Dorfan, Worldwide Telco’s CEO, said the company is positioning its offer on the basis of inexpensive calling, not as a primary line replacement such as Vonage.

-Boston-based Zoom Technologies announced that it will bring its ZoomTel VoIP hardware with bundled Global Village VoIP phone service to retail this month.
+Boston-based Zoom Technologies announced that it will bring its ZoomTel VoIP product line with a complimentary Global Village VoIP phone service to retail this month.

-The first product will be the ADSL X5v, an ADSL modem with built-in VoIP capability.
-The X5v features a router, a gateway, an SPI and NAT firewall, a four-port Ethernet switch and a USB port for a suggested $99.
-It comes with an adapter to connect to a home phone .
+The first product in the ZoomTel line will be the ADSL X5v, an ADSL modem with built-in VoIP capability.
+The X5v features a router, a gateway, an SPI and NAT firewall, a 4-port Ethernet switch and a USB port for a suggested $99.

-In September, the company will ship just the adapter for cable modem owners.
-Retail price wasnt announced.
+The company will ship just the adapter, the Z1, for cable modem owners in September.
+Retail price was not announced.

 The Global Village calling plans offer free calling to other Global Village customers and both pay-as-you-go and flat-rate monthly billing plans.